 - Open Shortest Path First Protocol has full support for subnets.

-- Use of Hello Packets: Open Short Path First sends small hello packets to verify link operations and ignores transferring large tables.
+- It sends small hello packets to verify link operations, ignoring transferring large tables.

 Below are the disadvantages:

 - It is a processor-intensive protocol to use.

 - Consumes more memory because it maintains more than one copy of routing information.